 Use eBay as a free removal service

 Don't pay the council to collect old sofas or broken washing machines.
-Just put them on eBay for 1p (or see Freecycle later) and people will collect them.
+Put them on eBay for 1p (or see Freecycle later) and people may collect them.
 People with fixing skills often buy broken washing machines and TVs.

-Selling to overseas bidders boosts the number of potential bidders.
-When expanding your empire abroad, you have two options: sell to overseas bidders via eBay UK, or listing your auction on that country's eBay site.
+Selling to overseas buyers boosts the number of potential bidders.
+When expanding your empire abroad, you have two options: sell to overseas bidders via eBay UK, or list your auction on that country's eBay site.

 Whichever you choose, always add a higher postage charge, or the extra cost eats your profits.
 This isn't worth it for big bulky items, as high postage costs outweigh buyers' gains.

 Want to know more?
 Here's our full how-to...

 The easiest way to start exporting is by allowing overseas buyers to bid on your eBay UK auctions.
 To do this, when creating a listing, simply say you'll send worldwide in the postage section.

 This will make your listings appear when people outside the UK search and tick to view international sellers.
 There may be different charges if you're selling overseas though, so check first.

 Sell via international eBay sites

 To do some hard cost comparisons, search for completed items on eBay UK, to reveal exactly how much similar items are selling for.
 Then repeat the process on the local eBay site, comparing closing prices.